adospinoiu/MERN_Tinder_Clone/README.md

 #16 Deployed the back-end (tinder-backend) on Heroku.
 First created a new app on the Heroku Dashboard.
 Then deployed using Heroku Git option.
 (NOT Github integration option).

 #17 Updated the axios call to call from the Heroku server

+#18 Installed Firebase Tools on the front-end (tinder-clone folder)